a good day to understand that a person’s wealth is not a sign of God’s approval.

 Does God automatically punish the wealthy?

-Of course not.
 There are many people of substantial means whose lives have been given to God.
-They have accepted Christ as their savior and they are grateful for all they have.
+They have accepted Christ as their Lord and Savior, and they are grateful for all they have.
 They do their part to share with others and to give back to God for all He has given them.

 Simple lives lived in service to God and to others are very valuable to the Lord.
 When we learn to measure our success by how we demonstrate our love for God and for those around us, we will have learned the true secret for the kind of success that will gain us entrance to the Kingdom of God.